Guidelines for page transition animations

 Use page transition animations to display the first page of a newly launched app, or to transition between pages within an app.

 - Split your page along natural borders or boundaries into a set of between two and five regions.
-Apply staggered timings to the regions so that the regions appear sequentially rather than all at once, and offset the regions by 100 pixels for a wide app layout.
-You can use a smaller offset if your app has a special layout for narrow state.
+Apply staggered timings to the regions so that the regions appear in sequence rather than all at once.
 For the most common page divisions and the order in which they should appear, see Additional usage guidance.

 - Make sure that any content that the outgoing and incoming pages have in common stays in place, without any animations applied to them.
 For example, if a Back button is present on both the outgoing and incoming page, it should not be included in the transition animation.

 - If the outgoing page does not have a Back button (such as an app's first page) but the incoming page does, the Back button should be specified as a separate region and that region should animate into view before any others.

 - If your outgoing and incoming pages have different backgrounds, use the fade in animation to show the new background.
 Start the fade in animation at the same time as the page transition animation.